What Is a Retail Display?

 At Apple, everything revolves around the product.
 Their stores use clean tables, wide walkways, and minimal signage.
 This simplicity isn’t accidental; it directs all attention to the product and invites hands-on interaction.

 Zara leans into storytelling through seasonal themes.
-Their mannequin displays rotate quickly to stay in sync with new collections, while lighting and props immerse shoppers in a curated fashion narrative.
+Their mannequins display quickly rotating to stay in sync with new collections, while lighting and props immerse shoppers in a curated fashion narrative.

 At Sephora, gondolas are tightly organized by brand or category.
 End caps often feature new launches, while testers and mirrors invite shoppers to engage directly with the product.